annedorko/mindfulqueer/_posts/2018-01-13-affirmations-for-success.md

 ---
 layout: post
-title: Choosing Affirmations for Happiness and Success
+title: Affirmations for Happiness and Success
 ---

 As a part of my mindfulness journey, I’ll be using affirmations as a tool to reinforce positive thinking.
 This will enable me to direct my energy exactly where I want to.